 The Arizona Cash Assistance program offers temporary cash assistance and other benefits and services.
 The programs focus on the most vulnerable and at risk Arizona families and children.
 The cash can help families meet their basic needs, pay bills, and can serve as a bridge to allow people to get back to becoming self-sufficient.
 It combines employment services as well.
 More on cash assistance in Arizona

 Emergency assistance can be provided by Short Term Crisis Services (STCS).
 The program can offer temporary financial assistance to low income households experiencing a crisis or some type of emergency situation.
 A wide variety of resources and services can be provided to help the household in addressing the crisis.
 The Arizona Short Term Crisis Service is a partnership with other non-profit agencies across the state.
 Public funds and grants from the federal government and state funds can be paid out to individuals.
 Money will be used to provide financial assistance with paying rent, energy bills, housing and mortgage expenses, repairs and other special needs.
 The program was created to help people either maintain or obtain employment.

 Child care expense assistance – Arizona DES Child Care can help families pay for their child care costs.
 Public money can be used to pay child care expenses if the parent needs help while they participate in job training activities or maintain employment.
 From time to time funds may be paid out in certain other circumstances when parents are unable to pay for child care themselves.
 Families need to meet income guidelines and be found to be qualified for assistance.
-Read Arizona child care assistance programs.
+Read Arizona free child care assistance programs.